Businesses Go Green

 - Redeems his CRVs for cash.
 Mexican Coke bottles are not redeemable but are recycled with other glass

-- Most of his food waste is composted—some is taken home by his aunt & business partner, Susan Posey, and some by other staff members.
+- Most of his food waste is composted-some is taken home by his aunt and business partner, Susan Posey, and some by other staff members.
 For awhile some went to a pig, but it was slaughtered.
 He would like to “hook up” with an earthworm farm to take the food waste

 - A local person takes all of their cardboard.
 David breaks down boxes, does not have to bale or tie cardboard.
 That person then sells it.
 David does not know the person’s name.